t-freger/ram/docs/docs/install/all-in-one.md

 # All-In-One [Community]

 :::note
-This is a community contribution and not officially supported by the Immich team, but included here for convenience.
+This is a community contribution and not officially supported by the ram team, but included here for convenience.

 **Please report issues to the corresponding [Github Repository][github].**
 :::